Domestic Violence by Proxy

 Parent-Child Relationship Death by Hearsay

 by Dr. Jeanne King, Ph.D.

-For information on healing from domestic abuse, visit www.domesticabusesupport.com and get private, convenient online support.
+For ongoing support in healing from abusive relationships, visit http://www.domesticabusesupport.org and get access to online professional insights.
 Psychologist Dr. Jeanne King, Ph.D. helps individuals nationwide end and heal from domestic abuse.

 © Jeanne King, Ph.D. — Domestic Violence Prevention and Intervention

 Dr. Jeanne King is a licensed psychologist and domestic abuse consultant.
 Feel free to contact us if you need help with physical and/or emotional pain, stress-related illnesses, or relationship abuse issues at home or in court.
 Contact Us to reach Dr. King.